fredericGette/wpi/README.md

 ## Drivers required

 We use USB to establish a communication between the host computer and the phone.
 Three [WinUSB](https://en.wikipedia.org/wiki/WinUSB) drivers have to be installed in the host computer.
 Each of these drivers is used at a different point of the unlock process.
-Usually these drivers are installed with the Windows Device Recovery Tool (WDRT).
+Usually these drivers are installed with the Windows Device Recovery Tool (WDRT) excepted the Qualcomm driver for the diagnostic interface (PID 9006).
 - WinUsbCompatIdInstaller.msi to communicate with the Windows Phone OS.
 The phone exposes the USB device VID_0421&PID_0661
 - WinUsbDriversExt.msi to communicate with the UEFI applications.
 The phone exposes the USB device VID_0421&PID_066E
 - EmergencyDownloadDriver.msi to communicate with the Primary Boot Loader and the Programmer.
 The phone exposes the USB device VID_05C6&PID_9008
+- "QDLoader HS-USB Driver_64bit_Setup.exe" to communicate with the Secondary Bootloader in Mass Storage mode.
+The phone exposes the USB device VID_05C6&PID_9006

 ## Unlock procedure